 Janet Mock is a writer, TV host and advocate whose memoir, Redefining Realness, debuted on the New York Times bestsellers list in 2014.
-Her second book about her twenties will be released in June 2017 with Atria Books.
+Her second book, Surpassing Certainty, a memoir about her twenties, will be released on June 13th, 2017 with Atria Books.
 She is a sought-after speaker, an advocate for trans women’s rights, and the founder of #GirlsLikeUs, a social media project that empowers trans women.

 Born in Hawaii, Janet’s story of growing up trans caught the nation’s attention in a 2011 Marie Claire article.
 Since then she’s become one of the most influential trans women and millennial leaders in media.
 TIME called her one of “12 new faces of black leadership” and one of “the most influential people on the Internet” while Fast Company named her one of 2015’s “most creative people in business.”